CelerData/terraform-provider-celerdatabyoc/docs/resources/cluster_custom_config.md

 You can configure the static parameters of these nodes to fine-tune them to achieve better query or loading performance or satisfy certain requirements.

 Please note that this API only modifies the specified static parameters.
-Modifications will not take effect until you apply the configurations using the OpenAPI [apply-custom-config](https://docs.celerdata.com/byoc/main/API/actions/clusters/create_and_manage_clusters/apply_static_configuration).
+Modifications will not take effect until you apply the configurations using the Terraform API [celerdatabyoc_cluster_apply_custom_config](./cluster_apply_custom_config.md) or the OpenAPI [apply-custom-config](https://docs.celerdata.com/byoc/main/API/actions/clusters/create_and_manage_clusters/apply_static_configuration).

 ## Example Usage